 CDC ranks Delaware first in the nation for high-dose and long-acting/extended-release opioid prescriptions.

 Recent studies show that patients with high-dosage opioid prescriptions have much higher rates of opioid use disorder than do patients with low-dose prescriptions — across both short- and long-duration regimens.
 For example, a recent analysis by Blue Cross Blue Shield found that an opioid use disorder diagnosis is more than 40 times as likely in patients with high-dose, short-duration regimens than it is for those with low-dose, short-duration regimens.
 An opioid use disorder diagnosis is seven times more likely in patients with high-dose, long-duration regimens than it is for those with low-dose, long-duration regimens.
-The CDC found that the risk of opioid overdose death is 10 times more likely in those with prescriptions of more than 90 MM per day, compared with prescriptions of 20 MME or less per day.
+The CDC found that opioid overdose death is 10 times more likely in those with prescriptions of more than 90 MM per day, compared with prescriptions of 20 MME or less per day.
 Long-acting/extended-release opioid prescriptions are associated with greater risk of opioid use disorder.
 Studies show that there are no clear differences in pain or function with long-acting/extended-release opioids, and more importantly, there is a greater risk of nonfatal overdose when starting treatment with long-acting/extended-release opioids (CDC, 2016).